Question:

 Answer:

-While it is true that there is no New Testament record of a voice from the heavens instructing the infant Church, “Thou shalt change the day of thy worship and rest from Saturday to Sunday,” Adventists are mistaken in their belief that there is no New Testament evidence that supports such a change by the Catholic Church.
-Quite apart from the biblical proof of the apostolic Church’s authority to teach in God’s name (Mt 16:18–19, 18:17–18, Lk 10:16) and of God’s guarantee that this teaching would never fall into error (Mt 28:19–20, Lk 22:32, Jn 16:13), there is an impressive amount of evidence from Scripture that Christ and the apostles changed their day of corporate worship from Saturday to Sunday.
+While it is true there is no New Testament record of a voice from heaven instructing the infant Church, “Thou shalt change the day of thy worship and rest from Saturday to Sunday,” Seventh-day Adventists are mistaken in arguing that there is no New Testament evidence that supports such a change by the Catholic Church.
+Besides the biblical proof of the apostolic Church’s authority to teach in God’s name (Matt.
+28:18-20; Luke 10:16), and of the Lord’s guarantee that his Church would never fall into error (Matt.
+16:18–19; Lk 22:31-32; John 16:13), there is strong evidence from Scripture that the apostles, based on the divine leadership of Jesus, changed their day of corporate worship from Saturday to Sunday.

 The Old Testament Sabbath commandment contains two elements.
 The primary element, and the one that binds Christians as it does Jews, is the moral obligation to set aside adequate time for the purpose of divine worship.
 This could never be abrogated, as it is rooted in the natural law.

-Jesus, during his earthly ministry, began to prepare the way for changing Sabbath worship from “the letter of the law” to “the spirit of the law.”
+During his earthly ministry, Jesus began to prepare the way for changing the worship of God from “the letter of the law” to “the spirit of the law.”
 Remember that one of his greatest arguments with the Pharisees concerned Sabbath worship.
-He constantly rebuked them for placing the rigid observance of mere details above the spirit of setting aside a day to rest from unnecessary servile work and to worship God.
-By this Jesus made it clear that the Sabbath may be changed to meet the needs of man.
-By effecting these changes as “the Son of Man,” Jesus used his human authority to show us that he is “Lord even of the Sabbath” (Mk 2:28).
+He consistently rebuked them for placing rigid observance of mere details above setting aside a day to rest from unnecessary servile work and to worship God.
+Jesus made clear that the Sabbath could be changed to meet the needs of man.
+By effecting these changes as “the Son of Man,” Jesus exercised his authority to show us that he is “Lord even of the Sabbath” (Mark 2:28).

-Put this question to your Seventh-day Adventist friends: Jesus, being God, knew whether or not his Church would apostatize by changing the Sabbath from Saturday to Sunday.
-If Adventists are correct that Christians are still obliged to keep Saturday as their day of corporate worship, isn’t it strange that Jesus underscored exactly the opposite by appearing to his disciples after his Resurrection nearly exclusively on Sunday?
+Pose this question to your Seventh-day Adventist friends: Jesus, being God, knew whether or not his Church would apostatize by changing the day of worship from the Old Covenant Sabbath Saturday to the New Covenant Lord’s Day (Sunday).
+If Adventists are correct that Christians are still obliged to keep Saturday as their day of corporate worship, isn’t it strange that Jesus underscored exactly the opposite by appearing to his disciples—beginning on the day of his Resurrection—nearly exclusively on Sunday, and also in instituting the post-Resurrection breaking of the bread on Sunday, which his apostles then emulated (Acts 20:7-12)?